abdulnawab916/ECSFinalProject/README.md

 - FIXED EVERYTHING

 ## Exploring Data Analysis
-``EDA.ipynv`` - Compares bagged decision tree, and logistic regression
+``EDA.ipynb`` - Compares bagged decision tree, and logistic regression

 ## HOW TO RUN THE APP:
 1) Open the ``flask`` folder in terminal.